Keyfactor/cyberark-credentialprovider-pam/README.md

+#### Compatibility
+This release was tested against CyberArk version 12.6.
+Using this on a Universal Orchestrator requires UO version 10.1 or greater.

 ### Initial Configuration of PAM Provider
 In order to allow Keyfactor to use the new CyberArk PAM Provider, the definition needs to be added to the application database.